 Right now, I’m spending 8-10 hours a week freelance writing and spending about 20 hours on top of that getting ready for the 30-Day Instagram Challenge which just launched!

 When it comes to getting back to the hostel after a day of work, one of a few things tends to happen.
 Either I’ll get a quick plan together for the next day on what I need to accomplish and make a note of it in my journal, sometimes I save this to the evening.

 Or I’ll see what’s happening in the evening, the great thing about being a Digital Nomad is the exposure you get to some amazing countries and cultures.
 The whole point of operating a lifestyle business is so that you can enjoy yourself and experience some amazing culture.

-My evenings get filled with everything from yoga classes, rooftop bars, pool parties, pub crawls, cabaret shows, open-mic nights, Broadway performances, basketball games and much more.
+My evenings get filled with everything from yoga classes, rooftop bars, pool parties, pub crawls, cabaret shows, open-mic nights, Broadway performances, basketball games, and much more.

-Final Thoughts on the Nomadic Lifestyle
+Final Thoughts on the Digital Nomad Lifestyle

 For me being a digital nomad is about balance.
 Sometimes when you are starting out, you need to put a lot of time and energy into your projects.
 Right now, I’m at one of the stages in my business where I’m putting in a lot of extra work.

 The great news?
 At the end of it, you are rewarded for your hard work, and you can enjoy everything you want out of life.
 One of my biggest pursuits while traveling right now is to learn new skills.

 Learning skills creates an interesting environment for me where I’m challenging myself, learning new hobbies and growing as a person.